ellarcastelloe/bound_systems/README.md

   * `bound`: 1/0 flag for whether a galaxy is a member of a bound multi-group systems.
   * `lga`: 1/0 flag for whether a galaxy is a member of a Local Group analogue
   * `grp_bound`: Group ID for bound system.
 If `bound = 0`, `grp_bound` and settled group ID `grp` match.
 If `bound = 1`, `grp_bound` is a unique ID for the bound mutli-group system.
-  * `R337`: Virial radius of settled (FoF) group.
+  * `R337`: Virial radius of settled group.

     R<sub>337</sub> = (3 * 10<sup>logmh</sup>/4&pi; &Delta;<sub>mean</sub> &Omega;<sub>m</sub> &rho;<sub>crit</sub>)<sup>1/3</sup>

     Calculated using h=0.7, &Delta;<sub>mean</sub>=337, &rho;<sub>crit</sub> = 2.787e11 h<sup>2</sup> Msun/Mpc<sup>3</sup> and &Omega;<sub>m</sub> = 0.3075.

- For all attributes below, the quantity listed applies to the settled FoF group if `bound` = 0.
+ For all attributes below, the quantity listed applies to the settled group if `bound` = 0.
 If `bound` = 1 the quantity applies to the bound multi-group system.
   * `grpn_bound`: Number of galaxies in bound system.
   * `logmh337_bound`: Summed total of all halo masses in a bound system, using a halo mass convention of 337 times the background density.
-  * `R337_bound`: R337 calculated using `logmh337_bound`.
-Note that this doesn't represent the radius of a bound multi-group system, but rather the radius of a halo containing all of the mass in the bound multi-group system.
   * `Rproj_bound`: Projected radius of bound system, calculated using method from Eckert+2017
   * `ad_alpha`: Alpha value obtained from Anderson-Darling test for bound systems with more than five members (`ad_alpha` = 0 if N<6).
 A higher `ad_alpha` means the system is more virialized.
   * `t_cross` (Gyr): System crossing time for bound systems with more than one member (`t_cross` = 0 if N=1).
+We calculate crossing time following Firth+2006 as the average projected distance of group members from the group's coordinate center divided by the average velocity of group members.
 Systems with shorter crossing times are more virialized.
   * `grp_loggascontent`: Log of group integrated gas-to-stellar mass ratio.
+We use the `logmgas` column in RESOLVE and ECO for gas masses.
   * `ur_colorgap`: Difference in u-r color between group central (galaxy with brightest r-magnitude) and brightest satellite, as in Eckert+2017             </details>

 # Testing for Gravitational Boundness between two Settled Groups
   <details>
-  We calculate whether two settled groups are gravitatinally bound by comparing the relative velocity between the two groups to the escape velocity from one group at the location of the other group.
+  We calculate whether two settled groups are gravitationally bound by comparing the relative velocity between the two groups to the escape velocity from one group at the location of the other group.
 If the relative velocity is smaller than the escape velocity, then the groups are bound.